sammaxfleet/THISORTHATAPI/README.md

 User Stories:

-1. As a developer/superuser I can create a comment so that I can link a comment to a post -
+1. As a developer/superuser I can create a comment so that I can link a comment to a post - SHOULD HAVE
-2. As a developer/superuser I can view a list of all comments so that I can see all comments created in the API
+2. As a developer/superuser I can view a list of all comments so that I can see all comments created in the API - SHOULD HAVE
-3. As a developer/superuser I can retrieve a single comment by ID so that I can edit or delete this comment
+3. As a developer/superuser I can retrieve a single comment by ID so that I can edit or delete this comment - SHOULD HAVE
-4. As a developer/superuser I can edit a comment that I created so that I can amend any missing or incorrect information
+4. As a developer/superuser I can Edit a comment that I created so that I can amend any missing or incorrect information - MUST HAVE
-5. As a developer/superuser I can delete a comment which I created so that I can delete comment data from the API
+5. As a developer/superuser I can delete a comment which I created so that I can delete comment data from the API - MUST HAVE

 Milestone: Likes

 User Stories:

-1. As a developer/superuser I can create a like a fashion post.
+1. As a developer/superuser I can press the like button and it work  - MUST HAVE
-2. As a developer/superuser I can delete a liked post which I created so that I can delete liked data from the API
+2. As a developer/superuser I can delete a liked post which I created so that I can delete liked data from the API - MUST HAVE
-3. As a developer/superuser I can not delete a liked object which I did not create
+3. As a developer/superuser I can not delete a liked object which I did not create - MUST HAVE
-4. As a developer/superuser I can view a list of all likedobjects so that I can see all liked objects created in the API
+4. As a developer/superuser I can view a list of all likedobjects so that I can see all liked objects created in the API - MUST HAVE

 Milestone: Followers

 User Stories:

-1. As a developer/superuser I can create a follow so that I can follow another user
+1. As a developer/superuser I can create a follow so that I can follow another User -
 2. As a developer/superuser I can view a list of follows so that I can see all the follows that have been created
 3. As a developer/superuser I can delete a follow so that I can unfollow another user profile